pmeaster/ArcheologyTools/README.md

 ## Documents:

-**Archeological Renaissance**
+**Archaeological Renaissance**

-The four-part series ***Archeological Renaissance*** is located in the "*docs\Archeological Renaissance*" repository folder.
+The four-part series ***Archaeological Renaissance*** is located in the "*docs\Archeological Renaissance*" repository folder.
 Each part of the series is contained in a Microsoft PowerPoint document.

 However, pdf versions can be found in the "*docs\Archeological Renaissance\pdf*" repository folder.